-While the U.S. remains the largest and most efficient listed real estate market, the listed real estate market is increasingly becoming global.
+While the U.S. remains the largest listed real estate market, the listed real estate market is increasingly becoming global.
 The growth is being driven, importantly, by the appeal of REITs.

-The FTSE EPRA/NAREIT Emerging Market indices provide investors with a diverse representation of more than 150 publicly traded Equity REITs and listed property companies from 16 emerging markets across the Americas, Europe, the Middle East, Africa and Asia.
+As of September 30, 2015, The FTSE EPRA/NAREIT Emerging Market index included 157 publicly traded Equity REITs and listed property companies from 16 emerging markets across the Americas, Europe, the Middle East, Africa and Asia.

-What Benefit Does a Global Listed Real Estate Allocation Provide in a Global Investment Portfolio?
+What Benefit Does a Global Listed Real Estate Allocation Provide in a Diversified Investment Portfolio?

-Research done by the investment consulting firm Ibbotson Associates showed that an allocation to global listed real estate improves the returns of a global investment portfolio.
+Research done by the investment consulting firm Wilshire Associates showed that an allocation to global listed real estate improved the returns of a diversified investment portfolio.

 How Can I Add a Global Listed Real Estate Allocation to My Portfolio?